Plan for high availability and disaster recovery

 To get started, you'll need to answer the following questions:

-- Who owns your organization's DR or HA processes and who needs to be consulted?
+- Who owns your organization's disaster recovery or high availability processes and who needs to be consulted?

 - How many data centers do you have?